Emergency Contact

 The Lake Macdonald Dam Improvement Project will include:

 • Lowering of the Lake Macdonald water storage to accommodate construction.
-Seqwater has worked to minimise this impact, with a temporary water level that will be reduced by approximately 2 metres, from the full supply level (technically speaking this will be at RL 93m or 42%).
+Seqwater has worked to minimise this impact, with a temporary water level that will be reduced by approximately two metres, from the full supply level (technically speaking this will be at RL 93m or 42%).
 This water level will provide water security reliability for the Noosa community and maintain access to the lake and local ambience.

 • Relocation of fish by expert fish biologists, via a purpose-built fish transport vehicle, to Cooloolabin Dam.